zoneout215/RS_assignment/app/ReadME.md

-# This is /app folder Dedicated to store scripts of the application
+# This is /app folder and it's edicated to store scripts of the application
 ## Content
 * **app.py** runs the app
 * **authenticate.py** is responsible for password checking and login in